 Sour cream yeast rolls formed into elegant knots are one of the BEST homemade roll recipes you’ll find.
 Easy to make, they’re a showstopper and sure to impress family and friends.

 Making knots are easy to do!

 There are some meals that are just not complete without a yeast roll.
-A good yeast roll will make any meal magical.
-Then there are those dinners when you want the rolls to be the star of the show.
-When that’s the case an old fashioned knot roll will get the WOW factor every time.
+A good sour cream yeast roll will make any meal magical.
+Then there are those dinners when you want the bread to be the star of the show.
+When that’s the case, be sure that you’re forming them into an old fashioned knot to give your guests the WOW factor every time.

 - You can make the dough ahead of time, always a game changer.

 - It’ll only take 1 ½ hours of rise time.